ysa134/torii/README.md

 // app/torii-adapters/application.js
 //
 // Here we will presume the store has been injected onto torii-adapter
 // factories.
-You would do this with an initializer, and:
+You would do this with an initializer, e.g.:
 //
 // application.inject('torii-adapter', 'store', store:main');
 //
 export default Ember.Object.extend({

+  // The authorization argument passed in to `session.open` here is
+  // the result of the `torii.open(providerName)` promise
   open: function(authorization){
     var userId = authorization.user,
         store  = this.get('store');